-1. For the quarterly period ended : September 30, 2022 2.
-SEC Identification Number: : A2000- 00652 3.
-BIR Tax ID : 204-86.
-3-416-000 4.
-4. Exact name of issuer as specified in its charter FILINVEST REIT CORP. (formerly CYBERZONE PROPERTIES, INC.) 5. .
-Province, Country or other jurisdiction of incorporation or organization: Philippines 6.
-Industry Classification Code: (SE C Use Or ıly) 7.
-Address of issuer's principal office 5th - 7th Floors Vector 1 Building, North Filinvest Corporate City, Alabang, Munt • Postal Code 1770 8.
-Issuer's telephone number, including area c ode : 02-8846-0278 9.
-Former name, former address, and former fiscal year, if changed since last report Not applicable 10.
-Securities registered pursuant to Section 8 a and 12 of the SRC

-Title of Each Class Number of shares of Common Stock Outstanding Amount of Debt Outstanding Common Stock, P0.50 1 par value 4,892,777,994 Bonds Payable 5,996,761,237 11.
-Are any or all of these securities l Yes isted on the Philippine Sto No [ck Exchange?
-If yes, state the name of such Stock Exc hange and the class/es of s securities listed therein: The Philippine Stock Exchange, Inc. Comr non shares 12.
-Indicate by check mark whether the he issuer: 11 of the RSA Rule 1(a)-1 then reunder, and Sections 26 ode and SRC Rule 17 thereunder or Section and 141 of the Corporation Code of the r such shorter period that the registrant was Yes No
+1. For the quarterly period ended : Septembe er 30, 2023 2.
+SEC Identification Number: : A2000-00 652 3.
+BIR Tax ID : 204-863-4 16-000 4.
+Exact name of issuer as specified in its FILINVEST REIT CORP. (formerly ES, INC.) 5.
+Province, Country or other jurisdiction of incorporation or organization n: Philippines 6.
+Industry Classification Code :(SEC Use e Only) 7.
+Address of issuer's principal office 5th - 7th Floors Vector 1 Building, N Filinvest Corporate City, Alabang, M Postal Code 1770 8.
+Issuer's telephone number, including an rea code : 02-8846-0 278 9.
+Former name, former address, and form Not applicable ner fiscal year, if changed since last report 10.
+Securities registered pursuant to Section n 8 and 12 of the SRC Title of Each Class Number of shares of Common Stock Outstanding Amount of Debt Outstanding Со Title of Each Class mmon Stock, P0.50 1 par value 11. mmon Stock, P0.50 1 par value Are any or all of these securities listed Yes Common Stock Outstanding 4,892,777,994 on the Philippine Stock Exchar No Outstanding 11. mmon Stock, P0.50 1 par value Are any or all of these securities listed Yes , state the name of such Stock Exchange Common Stock Outstanding 4,892,777,994 on the Philippine Stock Exchar No Outstanding nge? sted therein: 11. mmon Stock, P0.50 1 par value Are any or all of these securities listed Yes Common Stock Outstanding 4,892,777,994 on the Philippine Stock Exchar No Outstanding nge? sted therein: 11.
+If yes mmon Stock, P0.50 1 par value Are any or all of these securities listed Yes , state the name of such Stock Exchange Common Stock Outstanding 4,892,777,994 on the Philippine Stock Exchar No and the class/es of securities li Common Outstanding nge? sted therein: 11.
+If yes The 1 Are any or all of these securities listed Yes , state the name of such Stock Exchange Philippine Stock Exchange, Inc. Indicate by check mark whether the issues has filed reports required to be filed by Common Stock Outstanding 4,892,777,994 on the Philippine Stock Exchar No and the class/es of securities li Common uer: y Section 17 of the Code and Stooks 26 and 141 of the Corp.
+Outstanding age? sted therein: shares SRC Rule 17 thereunder or Section 11 or oration Code of the Philippines, during

-(b) has been subject to such filing requirements for the past 90 days.
-Yes No